 Collocations to low Earth orbiting satellites depend on satellite data availability which is limited by satellite overpass times.
 When a GLOBE Clouds observation is taken within 15 minutes of a satellite overpass, the observation is collocated to satellite data from low Earth orbiting satellites.
-The NASA GLOBE Clouds team uses the CERES Fast Longwave and Shortwave Flux Single Scanner Footprint (FLASHFlux SSF) data products to collocate GLOBE cloud observations to Terra and NOAA-20.
+The NASA GLOBE Clouds team uses the CERES Fast Longwave and Shortwave Flux Single Scanner Footprint (FLASHFlux SSF) data products to collocate GLOBE cloud observations to NOAA-20.
+Collocations to NOAA-20 sarted January 2023.